PhilippHeuer/camunda-services/README.md

-# Java - Library Template
+# Camunda - Services

-## Features:

-- Publish to jCenter
-- JavaDocs
-- GitLab CI for automated deployments of tags
+Common services to use when developing camunda services.

 ## License